MouadEttali/NLP-and-Text_Mining/README.md

     * We will be using this to benchmark against later methods.
 3. Using Tandem methods, this is done by using :
     * dimensionality reduction technique ( PCA , t-SNE , UMAP , Autoencoders)
-    * Followed by a clustering technique ( Kmeans, Spherical Kmeans , factorial Kmeans , Hierarchal clustering(WARD , Complete , Linkage and Single Metrics), and HDBSCAN
+    * Followed by a clustering technique ( Kmeans, Spherical Kmeans , factorial Kmeans , Hierarchal clustering(WARD , Complete , Linkage and Single Metrics), and HDBSCAN.
 5. Clustering using combined methods ( where the dimension reduction and clustering are done at the same time ):
     * Reduced kmeans
     * Factorial kmeans